Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Georgia State Panthers (1-2) are facing tough odds as 27-point underdogs heading into their matchup on Saturday, September 25, 2021 against the No. 23 Auburn Tigers (2-1).
-The over/under is 57 in this game.
+The Georgia State Panthers (1-2) will attempt to prove oddsmakers wrong when they hit the field against the No. 23 Auburn Tigers (2-1) on Saturday, September 25, 2021 as an overwhelming 27-point underdog.
+The over/under is 57 in this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.